-Class rank will be calculated at the end of junior year and recalculated following each semester of senior year.
+Class rank will be calculated at the end of sophomore year and every semester thereafter and are available upon request.
 The top ten is calculated after the first semester of senior year.
 Students must have attended Campbell for a minimum of two semesters to receive a class rank.